 The first humans to admire, revere and respect Black Bears were the Native Americans of Eastern North America.
 The Cherokee were the nation that dominated these mountains before the arrival of the Europeans.
 Some historians claim the Cherokee have inhabited these southern highlands for only 500-years, after migrating here from the Great Lakes or the Ohio Valley region.
 Though the Cherokee did live in the upper Mid-West, their myths, legends and tradition have placed their origins here, in the heart of the Blue Ridge Smoky Mountains dating back thousands of years.

-Archeological studies at an ancient, prehistoric Native American man-made earth mound, has unearthed evidence confirming that the Cherokee people are descendants of the ancient Tsalagi people, which originated here some ten thousand years ago.
-This very important archeological site lies along the southern reaches of the Great Smoky Mountain National Park.
+Archaeological studies at an ancient, prehistoric Native American man-made earth mound, has unearthed evidence confirming that the Cherokee people are descendants of the ancient Tsalagi people, which originated here some ten thousand years ago.
+This very important archaeological site lies along the southern reaches of the Great Smoky Mountain National Park.
 The ancient village is located along the northern banks of the Tuskasegee River in Swain County North Carolina and is situated between the towns of Cherokee and Bryson City.
 The access point to the site is on the northern end along US 19/74.

 This ancient mound village is called Kituwah, also known to the Cherokee people as the "Mother City," site of the Scared Fire of Keetoowah.
 The Cherokee still consider this a very sacred site.
 The site consist of an ancient mound surrounded by level fields and enclosed by tall mountains and foothills, there are currently no inhabitants at the village site.